Older Workers Face Higher Unemployment Amid Virus Pandemic

 The situation could have deep ramifications for older workers close to retirement because their final years on the job are critical for those who have not saved enough for their retirement and expect to work longer to shore up their retirement funds.

-“Retirement security is very fragile and a lot of them never recovered from the recession in the first place," said Weinstock, of the AARP.
-“They were planning on working to make up for money they hadn’t saved and then they aren’t able to make those catch up payments they need."

-The Schwartz Center for Economic Policy Analysis at the New School has estimated in research separate from Monday's study that 43 million people now in their fifties and early sixties will be poor when they become elderly because of economic conditions or a lack of adequate savings in retirement plans.

-The researchers who conducted the new study recommended that Congress increase and extend unemployment benefits for older workers, discourage withdrawals from retirement accounts, lower Medicare eligibility to 50 and create a federal Older Workers Bureau to promote the welfare of older workers.
+The researchers recommended that Congress increase and extend unemployment benefits for older workers, discourage withdrawals from retirement accounts, lower Medicare eligibility to 50 and create a federal Older Workers Bureau to promote the welfare of older workers.

 AP Business Writer Alexandra Olson contributed to this report from New York